reyesprince31/reyesprince31/README.md

 -----------------------

-Front-End Developer with Backend Savvy: I build pixel-perfect interfaces with React.js and CSS, but I don't stop there.
+I plan, architect and build pixel-perfect interfaces with React.js and CSS, but I don't stop there.
 My understanding of back-end technologies like Node.js, Python, PHP and APIs allows me to bridge the gap and collaborate seamlessly with full-stack teams.
 I'm passionate about creating user-friendly and performant web applications, and I'm always looking to expand my skillset.

 *   🌍  I'm based in Philippines, Quezon City
 *   🖥️  See my portfolio at [https://iamreyesprince.vercel.app/](https://iamreyesprince.vercel.app/)